kyjung2357/specular-differentiation/README.md

 ### Tutorial

-Detailed examples and application notes can be found in the [Tutorial Document](/docs/tutorial.md).
+Detailed usage examples can be found in the [tutorial document](/docs/tutorial.md).

 ## Applications